cds-snc/gcds-docs/src/en/components/button/code.md

 #### `href`

-The `href` attribute defines the destination of the link.
+Use `href` to define the destination of the link.

 **This attribute is only supported when the button `type` is set to `link`**.